All students will study the AQA GCSE qualifications in both English

 How is the subject taught?

-Students will be largely grouped by ability, and in all groups participate in peer and group activities, completing regular peer and self-assessment activities.
+Students will largely be placed in mixed-ability classes, and in all groups participate in peer and group activities, completing regular peer and self-assessment activities.

 How is it assessed?

 At the end of Year 11 students will sit two exam papers for English Language, totalling 3½ hours of examination.
 Both exam papers will test reading and writing skills, and students will be expected to respond to unseen texts.